 Greensboro Traffic & Speeding Ticket Lawyers

-It is not “just” a speeding ticket, and it is far more than a reckless driving ticket – traffic tickets can mean hundreds and thousands of dollars in increased insurance costs.
-While a single traffic ticket can raise your insurance rates and make you a target for police, several traffic violations and habitual offender status, or an arrest for driving under the influence (DUI), will change your life even more dramatically.
+It is not “just” a speeding ticket and far more than a reckless driving ticket – traffic tickets can mean hundreds and thousands of dollars in increased insurance costs.
+While a single traffic ticket can raise your insurance rates and make you a target for the police, several traffic violations and habitual offender status, or an arrest for driving under the influence (DUI), will change your life even more dramatically.

 Consequences of North Carolina Traffic Tickets

 What can happen if you’re arrested for a traffic violation?
 Although many people imagine they might pay a ticket and be done with an offense, it often isn’t that simple.
 Of course, North Carolina traffic penalties vary with violations, but some of the consequences you could face include:

 - Mandatory classes for drivers

 - Jail sentences

 - Driver’s license suspension or revocation